Addendum One Carbon Dioxide

 The contribution from carbon dioxide to the total Greenhouse effect, as determined by the Cardinal Model is

-Most of the variability observed comes from changes in temperatures (predominantly lower Troposphere and lower Stratosphere).
+Most of the variability observed comes from changes in temperatures (predominantly of the lower Troposphere and lower Stratosphere).

 In the case of carbon dioxide, the effective emission altitude for the saturation zone is the lower Stratosphere.
 This is the altitude where temperature decline flattens out and thermodynamic considerations stop further Greenhouse gas absorption of CO2 which still has sufficient concentration to support transmission.